coconatsuki/The-new-web-clone/README.md

 https://thenextweb.com/

-This project is really good to learn how to make a website responsive (using 'em' and percentage instead of fixed pixels, and media queries).
+This project is really good to learn how to make a website responsive (using 'em' and percentage instead of fixed pixels, flexbox and media queries).